ChoccyMilch/Math-Ransomeware-Final-Project/README.md

 # **WARNING: THIS IS FOR EDUCATIONAL PURPOSES ONLY!
 I AM NOT RESPONSIBLE FOR ANY MISUSE OR DAMAGE CAUSED USING THIS PROGRAM.
 Even though this is primitive and basic it can still cause unintended damage or data loss if misused!**
-This is a ransomeware I created as a final project for a Ethical Hacking with Python class.
+This is a ransomeware I created as a final project for a Ethical Hacking with Python class at my community college.
 DO NOT USE IF YOU DO NOT KNOW HOW THIS WORKS, OR UNDERSTAND THE ASSOCIATED RISKS.
 ALWAYS RUN USING A VIRTUAL MACHINE AND NEVER USE IT ON DATA YOU DONT WANT TO POTENTIALLY LOSE.

 There is no server/client code within this project, at some point I may revisit this to clean it up and try to implement server/client communication in order to better my understanding of these concepts.